 WIS: 5+4=9, +1 = 10 (whew, saving that 1 for last could have turned out badly)

-It’s fun.
-Like a mini game.
+This is a fun kind of mini game.
 It gives the player some control, perhaps increases chances of an 18, but also makes two or more 18s impossible.
 In fact, if you rolled boxcars six times your stats would be 18, 17, 16, 15, 14, 13.
 Snake eyes characters would be 8, 7, 6, 5, 4, 3.
 Ugh.
 So there’s still a chance a GM would allow a re-roll.
 Let’s say if your stats total 55 or less you die during character generation (Traveller style).
-We’ll call it the “I can’t drive 55” rule (this one’s for you, Sammy).
-Odds are 90% for a player to roll a total of 56 or better based on 12d6+6+5+4+3+2+1, so you are ditching the bottom 10% of characters.
-Worst stats then might look like 10, 9, 9, 9, 9, 9.
-But they would tend to vary more than that unless the player was shooting for the middle with their choices.
+We’ll call it the “I can’t drive 55” rule.
+Odds are 90% for a player to roll a total of 56 or better based on 12d6+6+5+4+3+2+1, so you are only avoiding the bottom 10% of characters.

 Tuesday, May 26, 2020